 2.5+1.5, Cr.
 3. (Also offered as ECE 281.)
-A study of the fundamental methods of electric circuit analysis with emphasis on computer-aided analysis.
+A study of the fundamental methods of electrical circuit analysis with emphasis on computer-aided analysis.
 AC and DC circuits, operational amplifiers.
 Laboratory exercises emphasize measurement techniques and reinforce lecture material.
-Prerequisite: PHYS 142 and 142L.
+Not applicable to a degree in electrical or computer engineering.
+Prerequisite: MATH 131.